clasp-developers/clasp/README.md

 Clasp is not yet a full featured Common Lisp - if you find differences between Clasp and the Common Lisp standard it is considered a bug in Clasp and please feel free to report it.

-Libraries that clasp depends on can be setup using the repo: externals-clasp https://github.com/drmeister/externals-clasp.git
+Libraries that clasp depends on can be obtained using the repo: externals-clasp https://github.com/drmeister/externals-clasp.git

 To build everything from within the top level directory do the following.